Regina Sarfaty: Biography

 In 1958 Sarfaty made her debut with the New York City Opera as the Widow Zimmerlein in Strauss's Die schweigsame Frau.
 She sang regularly with the NYCO through 1962, in roles like Angelina in La cenerentola, Cherubino in The Marriage of Figaro, the title role in Maria Golovin, and Jocasta in Oedipus Rex.
-She also sang in two world premieres with the company, the role of "the Mezzo" in Hugo Weisgall's Six Characters in Search of an Author (opposite Beverly Sills) and in Douglas Moore's The Wings of the Dove.
+She sang in two world premieres with the company, the role of "the Mezzo" in Hugo Weisgall's Six Characters in Search of an Author (opposite Beverly Sills), and in Douglas Moore's The Wings of the Dove.
+In 1960 she starred as the Secretary in the third New York City Center revival of Gian Carlo Menotti's The Consul alongside fellow artists Patricia Neway as Magda, Chester Ludgin as John, and Werner Torkanowsky conducting.
+This production which recorded and broadcast on the Telemeter network in March 1961.
+In 2004 this recording was released by VAI.

 In 1959, the mezzo-soprano sang Adele in Bellini's Il pirata, opposite Maria Callas, for the American Opera Society, at Carnegie Hall, a performance that was much later issued by EMI on Compact Discs.
 In 1960, she portrayed The Secretary in a film of Menotti's The Consul, with Patricia Neway and Chester Ludgin, conducted by Werner Torkanowsky.
 The film was not seen until 2004, when it was published on DVD by VAI.
+On the concert stage she performed with the New York Philharmonic as the alto soloist in Beethoven's Symphony No. 9 in 1964 under conductor Leonard Bernstein; sharing the stage with fellow soloists Martina Arroyo, Nicholas di Virgilio, and Norman Scott.
+The performance was recorded and released by Columbia Records in 1969.

 Sarfaty made her European debut as Octavian in Der Rosenkavalier in 1960 at the Glyndebourne Festival, returning there twenty four years later to portray Adelaide in Arabella.
 She sang Carmen for her debut with the Frankfurt Opera in 1963, also singing Octavian with the company that season.
 Appearances at other major opera houses soon followed, including the Bavarian State Opera and the Vienna State Opera.
 In 1969 she sang Carmen at the Opéra National de Paris.

-Sarfatay joined the roster of principal singers at Zurich Opera in the early 1960s and remained active there up through the late 1970s.
+Sarfaty joined the roster of principal singers at Zurich Opera in the early 1960s and remained active there up through the late 1970s.
 In Zurich she was particularly admired for her portrayal of Countess Geschwitz in Alban Berg's Lulu.
 She also appeared in the world premiere of Rudolf Kelterborn's Die Befreiung Thebens in Zurich in 1963.

-Sarfaty continued to appear in operas into the mid 1980s.
+Sarfaty continued to appear in operas into the mid-1980s.
 In 1981 she sang Mrs Herring in Albert Herring at the Grand Théâtre de Genève.
 One of her last appearances was at the Baltimore Opera in 1984 as Madame Croissy in Dialogues of the Carmelites.